realworldocaml/book/en/maps-and-hashtables.md

 were created with.
 Sometimes, often for space efficiency reasons, you want a version of the map data structure that doesn't include the comparator.
-You can get such a representation with `Map.to_tree`, which returns just the tree that the map is built out of, and not including the comparator.
+You can get such a representation with `Map.to_tree`, which returns just the tree underlying the map, without the comparator.

 ```frag
 ((typ ocamltop)(name maps-and-hash-tables/main.topscript)(part 11))